Searchplex is presenting at Berlin Buzzwords 2026. Meet us there.

 Considering agentic AI?
 Start with the retrieval layer.

-If the workflow matters, the agent needs a retrieval foundation your team can actually trust.
+If the workflow matters, agentic AI needs a retrieval foundation your team can actually trust.
 Searchplex helps you diagnose the gap, validate the approach, and build on stronger ground.